ABorden23/stock-analysis/README.md

 In the process of making my code more efficent, it was imparative that I changed the order of my loops.

-By creating a Ticker Index I created 3 output arrays
+By creating a Ticker Index I created 3 output arrays:

-*TickerVolumes
+* TickerVolumes

-*TickerStartingPrices
+* TickerStartingPrices

-*TickerEndingPriceS
+* TickerEndingPrices

 **Refactored Code**